iOHYES/DoggyPedia/README.md

 # Approch  :
 1. When the user launches the DoggyPedia application, they are shwon with the Search Bar at top of the screen and a beautiful "Dog Quote" to start with.
-2. As soon as the user starts typing the Breed Name in the search filed, search API call will be made with the letters users has typed. (e.g "https://api.thedogapi.com/v1/breeds/search?q=A")
+2. As soon as the user starts typing the Breed Name in the search field, search API call will be made with the letters users has typed. (e.g "https://api.thedogapi.com/v1/breeds/search?q=A")
 3. The above API call returns the array of breed details objects.
 4. For the API call, URLSession is used and for API callbacks, protocol methods are used.
 5. On click of any item from the search results, the Detail screen with details of the selected item is shown.